zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The Extensions icon is highlighted on the left side of the Extension: Azure Cosmos DB window.
 On the right, azure cosmos db is in the search box, Azure Cosmos DB is highlighted below it, and Install is highlighted on the right side.](media/vscode-extensions-cosmosdb.png "Install the Azure Cosmos DB extension")

-2. In the left-hand menu of VS Code you should now see an Azure icon.
+2. In the left-hand menu of VS Code, you should now see an Azure icon.
 Select that, and then select **Sign in to Azure**.

     ![Sign in to Azure is highlighted below AZURE COSMOS DB in the bottom left-hand corner of Visual Studio Code window.](media/vscode-azure-sign-in.png "Sign in to Azure")